phoe/skippy-renderer/README.md

 This is a GIF renderer for SKIPPY.

-The only exported function is `RENDER` which accepts a SKIPPY data stream and returns three values - a list of vectors containing ARGB data in row-major order, a list of integer values for frame delays in milliseconds, and a list containing three values: image width, image height and a boolean signifying if the GIF should loop.
+The only exported function is `RENDER` which accepts a SKIPPY data stream and a `BYTE-ORDER` keyword argument that states the endianness of bytes in the resulting vector (ARGB or BGRA).
+It returns three values - a list of vectors containing ARGB data in row-major order, a list of integer values for frame delays in milliseconds, and a list containing three values: image width, image height and a boolean signifying if the GIF should loop.